 I once visited a church service that opened with this exchange: Pastor: God is good.
 Congregation: All the time.
 Pastor: All the time.
 Congregation: God is good.
 Easy to say.
 Hard sometimes to believe.
-When we face tough times, we may feel God is anything but good...read more
+When we face tough times, we may feel God is anything but...read more

 At times it seems your thirst for love will never be quenched.
 You know in your mind you are loved but, it doesn't always match your feelings.
 Sometimes you are down right lonely . . . and wish you had super powers to resolve those pangs.
-The good news is you have...read more
+The good news...read more

 What does it mean to have a heart that works?
 To know what it means to have a heart that works, or to be heart working, we first need to define heart.
 In biblical terms, the heart is the CENTER of all parts of human existence.
 It is the core of your being.
 Watch over...read more